Tamreen/mobile.app/readme.md

 - Fix the rounding with buttons bar.
 - Check the warnings about SVG and fix them as possible.
 - $rootScope concept is really ill (Fix the issue with the events).
-- Make the TOS (Mention that the faces are randomly generated, they do not mean anything personal).
 - Fix the readme file or update it.
-- Error messages must be in Arabic.